sterinaldi/FIGARO/docs/source/index.rst

 Statement of need
 ^^^^^^^^^^^^^^^^^
-| FIGARO is an inference code designed to estimate multivariate probability densities given samples from an unknown distribution using a Dirichlet Process Gaussian Mixture Model (DPGMM) as nonparameteric model, and to perform hierarchical non-parametric inferences: in this case, the model used is (H)DPGMM, described in [Rinaldi & Del Pozzo (2022a)](https://ui.adsabs.harvard.edu/abs/2022MNRAS.509.5454R/abstract).
+| FIGARO is an inference code designed to estimate multivariate probability densities given samples from an unknown distribution using a Dirichlet Process Gaussian Mixture Model (DPGMM) as nonparameteric model, and to perform hierarchical non-parametric inferences: in this case, the model used is (H)DPGMM, described in `Rinaldi & Del Pozzo (2022a) <https://ui.adsabs.harvard.edu/abs/2022MNRAS.509.5454R/abstract>`_.
 | This code, originally developed in the context of black hole population studies using gravitational-wave observations, take as input generic data and therefore it can be applied to a variety of studies beyond gravitational wave populations.

 Dependencies
 ^^^^^^^^^^^^
 FIGARO has the following dependencies:

 * numpy > 1.22
 * scipy
 * matplotlib